-Additional information on the use of electronic reproductions on course management systems is provided on the Wabash website at: https://www.wabash.edu/copyright/moodle.
+For additional information please refer to the Copyright website (https://wabash.edu/copyright/).

 2.6 FACULTY STATEMENT ON HARASSMENT (SPRING 1990)

 We, the Faculty of Wabash College, affirm that our community should embrace both diversity and freedom of speech.
 While in no way wishing to abridge the free exchange of ideas, we believe that comments, written or spoken, and actions that threaten or embarrass people because of their race, gender, religion, occupation, sexual orientation, national origin, physical disability, or ethnic group hurt all of us.
 Such insensitivity to any individual or group betrays the spirit of the liberal arts.
 We invite Students, Staff, and Administrators to join us in fostering an environment of mutual respect.